-Working in conjunction with our colleagues in the Department of Pulmonary Medicine, Thoracic Surgery, and Smoking Cessation, we created the first university-based multidisciplinary Early Detection Lung Cancer Screening Program using low-dose technology (LDCT) in the Commonwealth of Virginia.
+Working in conjunction with our colleagues in the Department of Pulmonary Medicine, Thoracic Surgery, and Smoking Cessation, we created the first university-based multidisciplinary Early Detection Lung Cancer Screening Program using low-dose computed tomography (LDCT) technology in the Commonwealth of Virginia.

-Our Lung Screening Program at VCU Health is the first facility in the Commonwealth of Virginia to be designated by the American College of Radiology (ACR) as a Lung Cancer Screening Center and continues to serve as a model for other academic screening programs across the country.
+Our Lung Screening Program at VCU Health was the first facility in the Commonwealth of Virginia to be designated by the American College of Radiology (ACR) as a Lung Cancer Screening Center.
+The Center continues to serve as a model for other academic screening programs across the country.
 As an ACR designated Lung Cancer Screening facility, the VCU Department of Radiology is dedicated to providing high quality screening care and patient safety.

 The National Lung Screening Trial

-In November 2011, The National Lung Screening Trial, sponsored by the NCI and conducted through the American College of Radiology Imaging Network, showed that high risk individuals who receive baseline and subsequent annual low dose CT scans had a 20% lower risk of death from lung cancer than individuals who received annual chest radiography alone, and a 7% reduction in all-cause mortality.
+The National Cancer Institute sponsored a National Lung Screening Trial in 2011, which was conducted through the American College of Radiology Imaging Network.
+The trial showed that high risk individuals who received baseline and subsequent annual LDCT scans had a 20% lower risk of death from lung cancer than individuals who received annual chest radiography alone, and a 7% reduction in all-cause mortality.

-The subsequent more recent NELSON trial in 2018 has shown up to a 61% reduction in mortality in high-risk women and 39% mortality reduction in high-risk men undergoing screening with LDCT.
-There are currently 7.6 million eligible current and former heavy smokers in the United States eligible to undergo lung cancer screening.
+The 2018 NELSON trial has shown up to a 61% reduction in mortality in high-risk women.
+The trial also showed a 39% mortality reduction in high-risk men undergoing screening with LDCT.
+There are currently 7.6 million current and former heavy smokers in the United States eligible for a lung cancer screening.

 Patient-centric Early Detection